-In 2013, Israel’s net ODA amounted to USD 186 million, representing a decrease of 6% in real terms over 2012 (although in nominal terms Israel’s net ODA slightly increased).
+In 2014, Israel’s net ODA amounted to USD 200 million, representing a decrease of 3% in real terms over 2013.
 The ratio of ODA as a share of GNI remained stable at 0.07%.
-Multilateral ODA accounted for USD 16 million, representing 8% of Israel’s total ODA.
+Preliminary data show that ODA reached USD 207 million in 2015 (0.07% of GNI).

 Israel’s Agency for International Development Co-operation (MASHAV), a division of the Ministry of Foreign Affairs, is in charge of planning, implementing and co-ordinating Israel’s development co-operation.

-Israel is also engaged in triangular co-operation, partnering with several international organisations (e.g. United Nations Development Programme, Food and Agriculture Organization and World Food Programme) and DAC members (e.g. Germany, Italy and the United States) to support developing countries in areas in which it has a comparative advantage.
+Israel is also engaged in triangular co-operation, sharing its experience with other countries.
+It partners with several international organisations (e.g. United Nations Development Programme, Food and Agriculture Organization and World Food Programme) and Development Assistance Committee (DAC) members (e.g. Canada, France, Germany, Italy and the United States) to support developing countries in areas in which it has a comparative advantage.

 Multilateral ODA accounted for USD 24 million in 2014, representing 12% of Israel’s total ODA.
 It was provided primarily through the United Nations (accounting for 74% of its multilateral ODA in 2014), as well as through the World Bank Group (17%), regional development banks (3%) and other multilateral organisations.

 Israel, which joined the OECD in 2010, is an observer to the DAC.